 - Lego programs to encourage social communication and problem solving skills

 I buy a really fancy Lego® piece and do a social skills group, and my clients come in and do an engaging Lego activity. – Dillen Hartley, OT, Owner of Advanced Therapy Solutions

 Improve results with therapy at home

-Clients have plans in the summer and are going to take off for vacation.
-When they are gone for weeks at a time, iLs therapy has to step back a few sessions.
-The iLs Home Program is a way for your clients to continue therapy when they aren’t able to get into the clinic.
+You may have plans to go on vacation over the summer months.
+When you are gone for weeks at a time, iLs therapy has to step back a few sessions.
+The iLs Home Program is a way for your child to continue therapy when you aren’t able to get into the clinic.

-- While on play dates, work on social behaviors
+- While on play dates to work on social behaviors

 - Riding bikes or playing in the yard

-Clients may also use summer as an opportunity to have multiple family members use the iLs Home Program.
+You may also use summer as an opportunity to have multiple family members use the iLs Home Program!